Skip to content

 Different implementations at different costs

-Assessing the business dimensions of DR is mandatory to select the best strategy for the cost to operate.
+Assessing the business dimensions of DR is a mandatory activity to select the best strategy for the cost to operate.

-The first curve illustrates the cost of business impact depending of the length of the service interruption: The RTO vertical line is when the time of the service interruption is acceptable, on the right side of it the business impact is too high.
+The first curve illustrates the cost of the business impact depending of the length of the service interruption: The RTO vertical line is when the time of the service interruption is acceptable, on the right side of it, the business impact is too high.

-A less expensive solution that reduce the cost of recovery, as also an higher length of interruption.
+A less expensive solution that reduces the cost of recovery, has also an higher length of interruption.
 "Acceptable recovery cost" is the amount of $ the business is accepting to pay for a solution.
 From those curves we can deduct that backup and restore and warm standby will be acceptable solution.
-This assessment can be done for all application, as not all of them needs to be active-active.
+This assessment should be done for all application, as not all of them needs to be active-active.
+Enterprises use a 3-level classification mechanism: low = not strategic applications, high= highly strategic to the company revenue and branding (e-commerce, fullfilment, inventory, payment), medium = the rest.

-Also is the RPO line is going to the right and the Acceptable recovery cost going too low, there may be no acceptable solution to support the DR strategy.
+When the RPO line is going to the right and the Acceptable recovery cost line going too low, there may be no acceptable solution to support the DR strategy.

 Disaster Recovery patterns